-Page 2 of 3 - The most enjoyable hunt I had was the day I watched a big gobbler come gobbling and strutting through the woods, convinced that I was a hen.
+The most enjoyable hunt I had was the day I watched a big gobbler come gobbling and strutting through the woods, convinced that I was a hen.
 He must have spent an hour moving slowly toward me, breast feathers glistening in sunlight between the trees.
 He circled me, fifty yards away, almost in range.
 What a sight that was.
 He never got inside my shotgun confidence distance, and then retraced his steps, leaving as he had come, gobbling and strutting.

 So this past week, I struck out across some private land I had permission to hunt, about ten in the morning.
 I walked at a pretty good clip, through patches of woods where I would call enticingly.
 I heard nothing.
 Finally, fifteen minutes before noon, after walking about two miles, I reached the wooded peak above the river where I had wanted to be an hour before.
 It was a steep, boulder-strewn hillside, not exactly a bluff, but pretty close to it.

 I sat there on a big rock, thanking God that there were places like this left to see in the Ozarks, and that I was able to walk far enough to see them.
 I called, and there was no answer, quietest morning I had ever seen.
 So I headed back into the woods behind me, and for some reason, I decided I would give my barred owl call, which often causes turkeys to gobble.
 I am glad I thought of it, because down close to the river below me, two gobblers hammered out gobbles close together.